How to Avoid Backlinks that hurt your Website Ranking

-Recently, due to Google's Panda and Penguin algorithm updates, now even link trades, or other forms of what used to be acceptable methods of gaining links, are being filtered out of search results if they encompass a high percentage (or ratio) of your overall link profile.
-In other words, Google is able to recognize and filter out a major portion of your traffic if it finds unnatural patterns in backlinks on your site.
-The links coming into your website should be from quality sites with relevant content (not content or link farms) and it must not look like you paid someone to do it or that you did it yourself.
+Due to Google's Panda and Penguin algorithm updates, now even link trades, or other forms of what used to be acceptable methods of gaining links, are being filtered out of search results if they encompass a high percentage (or ratio) of your overall link profile.
+In other words, Google is able to recognize and filter out a major portion of your traffic if it finds unnatural patterns in backlinks on your website.

-If your website has dropped in rank in Google recently it may be due to either a penalty, being filtered out of results, or a majority of your backlinks no longer being counted due to the sites you got backlinks from were penalized so their links no longer produce any value for your site.
-Which of course means that you need more better quality links.
+If your website has dropped in rank recently it may be due to either a Penguin penalty (from over-optimized backlinks), or Panda Penalty (from over-optimized content), another algorithm, being filtered out of results, or a majority of your backlinks no longer being counted due to the sites you got backlinks from were penalized so their links no longer produce any value for your website.
+Which of course means that you need more quality links.

 - Don't submit to sites that aren't relevant to the focus of your site.